Skip to content

 main.cli()

-1. Use our application to scaffold a module:
+1. Scaffold a module:

 $ python3 main.py codegen:module my_module_name .